Stoycho Stoilov

 Stoycho Stoilov (Стойчо Стоилов; born 15 October 1971) is a Bulgarian former football midfielder.
-He is currently employed in an official capacity with CSKA Sofia.

 Club career

 Stoilov was born in Blagoevgrad.
 In his career he played for Pirin Blagoevgrad, CSKA Sofia, Dobrudzha Dobrich and Litex Lovech, making a name for himself with the latter when they won their first two domestic titles in the late 1990s.
 He reached a Bulgarian Cup final with his hometown club, finishing as runner-up.
 Stoilov also had a spell with 1.
 FC Nürnberg in the German Bundesliga.

 On 14 November 2002, Stoilov (who was at the time the captain of Litex Lovech and was suffering from a broken foot, which had occurred after being subjected to a tackle in a game against CSKA Sofia), was seriously wounded, sustaining life-threatening injuries, after being shot by former army serviceman Simeon Mechev, following a traffic dispute.
 Stoilov managed to recover after extensive treatment, but the incident effectively spelt the end of his playing career.
 The culprit was originally to spend 10 years in prison, but his sentence was eventually reduced to 6 years.
 Mechev was released from jail in August 2011 after remaining behind bars for approximately four years.